 The standard Brooks stability feature (PDRB) guides your body back into a natural path of motion, no matter what your stride looks like.
 You’ll spend less effort stabilizing your run as the shoe guides your gait.

 The shoe has extremely soft cushioning, with BioMoGo DNA cushioning that adapts to your stride.
 Brooks’ signature DNA cushioning adapts to the amount of force placed during a stride.
-The cushion becomes firmer if you are a heavier runners or more responsive if you pick up the pace.
+The cushion becomes firmer if you are a heavy runner or more responsive if you pick up the pace.

 This enables the shoe to provide adaptive cushioning throughout your entire step.
 The only downside of the BioMoGo is you can’t take it out, which is why this shoe is perfectly designed for extreme overpronators.